rogdooley/OSEP-Code-And-Notes/Notes/Modules/08 Application Whitelisting.md

 Modifying an existing MSI file to include custom actions or payloads can be done using tools like **Orca**, **InstEd**, or **WiX Toolset**.
 Below, I’ll guide you through the process using Orca, a tool provided by Microsoft, which allows for detailed editing of MSI files.

+The default Windows Installer rules in Windows are part of the AppLocker and Software Restriction Policies (SRP) that help to control which executables, scripts, and installers can run on a system.
+Understanding these rules and how they operate can give insight into potential bypass techniques.

+### **Default Windows Installer Rules Overview**

+Windows typically comes with default rules that allow or deny the execution of MSI files and other installer types.
+These rules can vary based on the specific policies enforced by an organization, but generally include:

+1. **Allow All Signed Executables**:
+   - This rule allows any executable or installer that is digitally signed by a trusted publisher to run.

+2. **Allow Specific Paths**:
+   - Rules may allow execution of installers located in specific directories, such as `C:\Windows\Installer\` or `C:\Program Files\`.

+3. **Allow All MSI Installers**:
+   - By default, Windows may allow all `.msi` and `.msp` files to run, unless specifically blocked by a rule.

+4. **Deny All Unsigned or Unknown Sources**:
+   - This rule blocks any executable or installer that is not digitally signed by a trusted source or does not fall under an allowed path.

+### **Potential Bypass Techniques**

+#### **1. Leveraging Signed but Malicious Installers**

+**How It Works**:
+- Attackers can use installers signed with a valid digital signature, potentially obtained through a compromised certificate or a certificate obtained from a less reputable CA.

+**Bypass Example**:
+- If the default rule allows all signed executables, an attacker could sign a malicious MSI with a valid certificate and execute it on the system without being blocked.

+#### **2. Placing Installers in Trusted Paths**

+**How It Works**:
+- Attackers can place a malicious installer in a directory that is allowed by the default rules, such as `C:\Windows\Installer\` or `C:\Program Files\`.

+**Bypass Example**:
+- A malicious installer placed in `C:\Windows\Installer\` might be executed because it resides in a trusted path.

+#### **3. Exploiting Weaknesses in Wildcard Rules**

+**How It Works**:
+- Sometimes, wildcard rules are too permissive, allowing broader categories of files to execute.

+**Bypass Example**:
+- If there is a rule like `*trustedpath*`, placing a malicious MSI in any path containing the string "trustedpath" could allow execution.

+#### **4. Using DLL Side-Loading or Hijacking**

+**How It Works**:
+- Even if MSI files are controlled, attackers can exploit DLL side-loading or hijacking within the installation process.

+**Bypass Example**:
+- If an allowed installer loads a DLL from an unprotected location, an attacker could replace that DLL with a malicious version.

+#### **5. Misusing Unsigned but Allowed Installers**

+**How It Works**:
+- In some environments, unsigned MSI files might still be allowed due to overly permissive policies or legacy support needs.

+**Bypass Example**:
+- Attackers can craft an unsigned MSI that exploits this leniency to execute malicious code.

+#### **6. Utilizing Parent-Child Process Relationships**

+**How It Works**:
+- Exploit the relationship between a trusted parent process and a child process that is not subject to the same restrictions.

+**Bypass Example**:
+- A trusted application could be manipulated to launch an MSI file in a way that bypasses the execution restrictions.

+#### **7. Exploiting Misconfigured or Overlooked Rules**

+**How It Works**:
+- Administrators might create specific allow rules for certain installers that are mistakenly too broad, leaving gaps.

+**Bypass Example**:
+- An attacker finds a path or file type not explicitly denied and places their malicious installer there.

+#### **8. Using Alternate Installer Formats**

+**How It Works**:
+- If the policy focuses on `.msi` files, using alternate formats like `.exe`, `.bat`, or `.ps1` could bypass the rules.

+**Bypass Example**:
+- A malicious script or EXE that performs the same actions as an MSI but isn’t covered by the same rules.

+### **Defense Against These Bypass Techniques**

+1. **Strict Application Control**:
+   - Ensure that rules are not overly broad and cover all potential file types and execution paths.

+2. **Code Signing Enforcement**:
+   - Require that all executables, including MSI files, must be signed by a trusted CA, and maintain a strict allowlist of publishers.

+3. **Path and File Type Restrictions**:
+   - Limit the execution of installers to specific, tightly controlled paths, and avoid allowing wildcard paths.

+4. **Regular Auditing**:
+   - Periodically review and audit the rules in place to ensure they cover new threats and reflect the current environment.

+5. **Application Whitelisting**:
+   - Implement stricter application whitelisting policies using AppLocker or other tools to control what software can run.

+6. **Logging and Monitoring**:
+   - Ensure that all execution attempts are logged and that unusual activity is flagged for further investigation.

+### **Conclusion**

+By understanding the default Windows Installer rules and the potential gaps in their enforcement, you can identify ways to bypass these protections during a penetration test.
+However, this knowledge should also be used to help secure systems by tightening policies and implementing more stringent controls.
+Regular audits and updates to security policies are essential to maintaining robust defenses against such attacks.

 ### **Step-by-Step Guide to Modify an Existing MSI File**

 #### **Step 1: Download and Install Orca**